Indigitous/godtools-web/README.md

 The rake task will read all of the translation strings in the API and write them to new locale files.
 After the task runs successfully you may commit the new locale files and run the Middleman deploy command.
 It would be a good idea to test the update locally before deploying.

 The [godtools-gem](https://github.com/Indigitous/godtools-gem) is used to read the API.

-## Automating Translation Updates

-Translation updates can be automated by using a cronjob, or a service like Heroku.
-Create a new Heroku app based on this repo, then add the Heroku Scheduler addon and schedule the following script to run every day (you can disable the web server dyno, since it's not needed):

-`GITHUB_USERNAME=your_github_username GITHUB_PERSONAL_ACCESS_TOKEN=your_personal_access_token_created_at_github.com /app/scripts/heroku_deploy.sh`

-At the time of writing there is a Heroku app named "godtoolswebapp" already setup to automate the translation updates.
-Tail the Heroku logs with `heroku logs --tail --app godtoolswebapp`

-Note that there is nothing special about using Heroku here, it's just a convenient way to periodically run a rake task (you could also, for example, use a cronjob on an existing server).